Manston Airport: Battle of Britain and the Second World War

 Manston was used as a forward base by many squadrons during the Second World War, owing to its location close to the front line.
 It was frequently attacked and heavily bombed during the Battle of Britain.
 Barnes Wallis used the base to test his bouncing bomb on the coast at nearby Reculver, prior to the Dambusters raid.

 Hawker Typhoon and Gloster Meteor squadrons were based at Manston during the war.
 On 27 July 1944, RAF 616 Squadron became the first allied jet equipped squadron in the world to become operational, using Meteors to intercept German V-1 flying bombs aimed at London.
-Manston's position close to the front line and its long and broad three lane runway (built during the war, along with the runways at Woodbridge and Carnaby near Bridlington) meant the airfield was heavily used by badly damaged planes that had suffered from ground fire, collisions, or air attack but retained a degree of airworthiness.
+Manston's position close to the front line and its long and broad three lane runway (built during the war, along with the runways at Woodbridge and Carnaby near Bridlington) meant the airfield was heavily used by badly damaged planes that had suffered from ground fire, collisions, or air attack.
 The airfield became a "graveyard" for heavy bombers and less-damaged aircraft, offering spare parts for allied aircraft in need of repair.
 The museum on site displays some aerial views dating from this era and the post-war years.

 Post-war military and civil use

 During the Cold War of the 1950s, the United States Air Force used Manston as a Strategic Air Command base for its fighter and fighter-bomber units.
 The USAF withdrew from Manston in 1960, and the airfield became a joint civilian and RAF airport, employed for occasional package tour and cargo flights, alongside its continuing role as an RAF base.
 Air Cadets used the northern side of the airfield as a gliding site, and an Air Experience Flight flying de Havilland Chipmunks was based there.
 Manston was used as a diversionary airfield for emergency military and civilian landings.

 Manston became Kent International Airport from 1989, and a new terminal was opened by Sarah, Duchess of York.
 Summer season charter flights operated by Dan-Air to Palma, Mallorca were introduced on Saturdays, using BAC One-Elevens.
 The Yugoslavian carrier Aviogenex operated regular charters to the then-popular beach resorts of the then Yugoslavia on behalf of the now defunct Yugotours.

 Kent International Airport was initially a 38 acre civilian area within the former RAF Manston that included the existing terminal building and an apron where passengers embarked and freighters were loaded.
 The runway was not included within this enclave.
-In 1988, the owners of Kent International Airport signed a 125-year legal agreement with the RAF that obliged the RAF to maintain the runway, as well as to provide ongoing air traffic control and fire & rescue services.
+In 1988, the owners of Kent International Airport signed a 125-year legal agreement with the RAF that obliged the RAF to maintain the runway, as well as to provide ongoing air traffic control and fire and rescue services.
 The cost of providing these was estimated at up to £3m per annum by the Ministry of Defence.